JayNightmare/DisTrack-VSCode-Extension/README.md

    - Click on the status bar item "Link to Discord" and enter your Discord ID to enable activity tracking and achievements through the Discord bot.

 3. **Stop Coding Session**:
-   - When you close VSCode, the session ends, and your session data is saved.
+   - When you close VSCode, the session ends, and your session data is saved to the MongoDB database.

 ## Commands

 - **Profile**: Displays your coding profile, including total coding time, language stats, and achievements.
-- **Leaderboard**: View the top users based on total coding time.
+- **Leaderboard**: View the top users based on total coding time
-- **Achievements**: Lists the milestones you’ve achieved.
+- **Achievements**: Lists the milestones you’ve achieved
+- **Compare**: Compares your stats against another user's stats
+- **Freeze Streak**: Freezes your streak
+- **Help**: Shows all commands and info about the bot
+- **Recents**: Shows information from recent session
+- **Set Bio**: Sets the bio for the profile command
+- **Bug Reports and Suggestions**: Sends your feedback to the developement team so we can improve the extension and bot

 ## Contributing